Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2025-12-09-multiplayer-addendum-magic-tournament-rules.markdown

 The following time limits are recommended for each Round of a Multiplayer Tournament:

-* For Swiss Rounds - 75 minutes without no additional turns, with a time limit.
+* For Swiss Rounds - 75 minutes without additional turns, and with a time limit.
 * For Single Elimination Matches - no time limit (_with exceptions_)

 It is recommended to apply a hard **15 minute time limit** in order to handle potentially long last turns after the regular Round time is over, in order to prevent severe delays to the event.